 If your company primarily offers products and services to women, knowing which colors are going to be most attractive to your demographic might play a significant role in how you decide to brand yourself.
 For instance, if you largely market a product for women, you may use softer colors and avoid any colors that women tend not to respond positively to.

 You should also note that these preferences by gender are not static and can be changed.
 As such, it’s important for companies to stay up-to-date on current trends and take the time to read the latest studies on color preferences among different demographics.
-This same principle should be applied to any other demographic you might be targeting.
+This same principle applies to any other demographic you might be targeting.

 3. What Are the Most Common Colors in Your Industry?

 Once you understand your personality and have a sense of who you want to target, you should take a moment to review the major companies in your industry.
 What colors are these companies using?
 A lot of time, you will find overlap.
-For instance, green can often be found in agriculture, red in retail and blue in tech.
+For instance, green is found in agriculture, red in retail and blue in tech.

 Once you’ve surveyed your field, it’s up to you to decide if you want to stand out from the crowd or go with a more traditional or conservative color scheme.
 Either option can work, and the decision ultimately comes down to the message you want to send.

 4. How Do I Choose Colors That Fit My Corporate Identity?

 First, take note that you are not stuck with only one color.
 In fact, it’s probably better to have multiple colors, especially if they are somehow related to what makes your brand unique.